 >>check out the Exerpeutic Stationary Bike on Amazon with 1000’s of positive reviews

 We listed it as an “optional item” because it costs slightly more than the other items on our list.
 I like that a stationary bike offers the flexibility to get a great workout inside and this model folds up so you can move it easily and hide it in a closet or guest room.

 In this article, we covered must-have items after knee replacement surgery.

 Going into surgery we know you’ve prepared.
 You’ve done exercises recommended by your doctor, you’ve strengthened and stretched, and you’ve made some purchases to help with recovery.

-Don’t be like me and look back thinking “I wish I use this item”.
+Don’t be like me and look back thinking “I wish I had used this item”.
 Recovery isn’t easy and that’s why you want to make sure you have everything available to make the process more comfortable.

 During my recovery I wanted all the best items to speed up my TKR recovery.
-I wish I had a few of these items.
+I wish I had purchased a few other items.
 Hopefully, you don’t have the same “wishes” that I had and you’re better prepared.